johngirvin/godot-ncrypt/README.md

 Contributions are welcome.

-Public Key, GCM and POLY1305 primitives are likely to be difficult to implement.
+Public Key, GCM and POLY1305 primitives are likely to be difficult to implement in GDScript.
 If you need these, using one of the alternative approaches is recommended.

-Note that no effort has been made to secure the implementations against memory snooping, side channel or other attacks.
+Note that no effort has been made to secure the implementations against memory snooping, timing, side channel or other attacks.
 If you need these, using one of the alternative approaches is recommended.

 Future versions of Godot Engine may incorporate more cryptographic functions into the core engine, potentially making this project obsolete.
 We can hope.

 ## LICENSE